-Apps for Monitoring
+Apps for Community Science

 New technologies are continually shaping the way we collect data in the field, providing water quality monitors with new capabilities, and increasing the amount, variety, and quality of data being collected.
 While we at River Network are not capable of continually scanning equipment manufacturers, universities, water tech entrepreneurs, and the thousands of innovative groups collecting water data on the ground, we do try to capture the advances we encounter through working with partners and members nationwide.
-If you’re aware of a novel technology helping water monitors collect their data, please let us know by contacting Adam Griggs.

 Apps for smartphones and tablets are being created to make monitoring our waterways very cost effective and easy.
 Many apps are available for free, or at a very low cost for both iOS and Android users.
 Some apps rely on capturing photos, some do calculations for you, and others are made specifically for monitoring instruments.